Printer Technology

 Dual Sided Printing

-Dual sided or duplex printing is basically printing on both sides of the sheet of paper.
-This is advantageous as it saves paper costs and reduces the amount of paper in any given document.
-Double-sided printing consumes less energy compared to normal printing too.
+Dual sided or duplex printing is when you printing on both sides of the sheet of paper.
+This saves paper and consumes less energy compared to printing on two separate sheets.
 The speed at which a printer can produce a double-sided document is down to whether it has a single or a dual print engine.
+With a single-engine duplexer, each page of your print job prints on one side first and then flips over and prints on the other side.
+This method is common in lower cost inkjet and laser models.
+A double-engine duplexer means that both sides of the media are printed simultaneously, however this is only usually found in high-end laser printers.

 Paper Handling